feinheit/zipfelchappe/docs/index.rst

 to install and use the software freely, you also decide where the money goes!
 Zipfelchappe does not cut a share of your pledges or raise a monthly fee.

+See http://projects.feinheit.ch for an example page running zipfelchappe.

 .. toctree::
    :maxdepth: 1